1. Overview

 Revenue - Revenue, often referred to as sales or turnover, is the total amount of income generated by a company from its normal business operations.
 It includes income from the sale of goods or services before any deductions for expenses.
 Revenue is a crucial indicator of a company's financial performance and is reported at the top of the income statement, often leading to its nickname 'top line'.
 It's a key factor in determining a company's profitability and growth potential.
 For investors and analysts, revenue is a primary metric for assessing a company's size, market dominance, and ability to generate cash flow.

 Variable Costs - Variable costs are expenses that vary directly with the level of production or sales volume.
 Unlike fixed costs, which remain constant regardless of output, variable costs increase or decrease in proportion to business activity.
-Common examples include raw materials, direct labor costs, and sales commissions.
+Common examples include raw materials, direct labour costs, and sales commissions.
 These costs are a crucial part of cost accounting and financial analysis, as they affect a company's profit margins and break-even point.
 Understanding variable costs is essential for pricing strategies, budgeting, and financial forecasting.
 Businesses must manage variable costs effectively to maintain profitability, especially in industries where production volume fluctuates significantly.

 Was this article helpful?